Director of Communications

 Senior Communications Adviser

-Miriam joined CDC in 2005 from the Wellcome Trust where she was Head of Media.
+Miriam joined CDC as Director of Communications in 2005 and took up her role as Senior Adviser in 2015.
+She joined CDC from the Wellcome Trust where she was Head of Media.
 She has worked in senior communications roles with BT, the NSPCC, the BBC and Diageo.

 Miriam spent several years at leading international PR agencies including Hill and Knowlton and Burson-Marstellar, where she was a director in the Corporate and Public Affairs Division.